Yaveng/FIRE/README.md

-# FIRE
+Hi there👋.

-This repository is the implementation of the paper: FIRE: Fast Incremental Recommendation with Graph Signal Processing (TheWebConf 2022).
+This repository is the official implementation of the paper ```FIRE: Fast Incremental Recommendation with Graph Signal Processing```, which is accepted by The Web Conference 2022.

 If you use the code in your work, please cite our paper.